therealsphinx/support.balsamiq.com/content/sales/hostedpluginstos.md

 ## Document History

+* 2017, XX XX: Renamed document to "Balsamiq Hosted Plugin Terms of Use", defined Balsamiq Software and Balsamiq for Google Drive, clarified how we access data and added Privacy Policy subheader to that section.
 * 2016, April 6: Added a couple of missing references to Balsamiq Mockups 3 for Confluence Cloud.
 * 2016, April 4: Renamed "Balsamiq Mockups for Confluence when used in Atlassian Cloud" to "Balsamiq Mockups 3 for Confluence Cloud".
 * 2016, January 22: removed mentions of Mockups for Fogbugz, as it no longer exists.
 Renamed "Balsamiq Mockups for JIRA when used in Atlassian Cloud" to "Balsamiq Mockups 3 for JIRA Cloud".
 Added a large section about data security since we now host a temporary copy of your data in Mockups 3 for Google Drive and Mockups 3 for JIRA Cloud.
 Added Pingdom chart for the Balsamiq Collaboration Server.